 4.2.22 The role of Deputy Mayor like that of the Mayor continues to be a role that has an impact across the Council area and a workload based on a number of civic engagements.
-The Panel is of the view that the role of Deputy Mayor should receive an increased allowance based on 50% of the Mayoral Allowance, £1,691.
+The Panel continues to be of the view that the role of Deputy Mayor should receive an allowance based on 50% of the Mayoral Allowance, £1,727.76.

-WE RECOMMEND that the Deputy Mayor should receive a Tier Ten Allowance, 50% of the recommended Mayoral Allowance, £1,691.
+WE RECOMMEND that the Deputy Mayor should receive a Tier Ten Allowance, 50% of the recommended Mayoral Allowance, £1,727.76.

-Independent Person, Audit, Governance and Standards (Tier Eleven).
+Independent Person, Audit, Governance and Standards (Tier Eleven)